hpcc-systems/HPCC-Kube/local/hpcc_dns/README.md

 ```

 Query FQDN
-There is one support node include "Dali" and two esp nodes deployed.
+There is one support node including "Dali" and two ESP nodes deployed.
 All three can be searched by FQDN.
 Since current contain image doesn't include nsloop or related, ping can be used.

 To check the FQDN settings
 kubectl.sh exec -it <pod name> -- cat /etc/resolv.conf